rollingedit/YouTube-Album-Splitter/README.md

 The tedious part before this was not just downloading audio.
 It was everything after that: splitting one long upload into tracks, renaming track files, adding album art, setting track numbers, fixing artist/album metadata, avoiding playlist surprises, and making the output folder look like something you can actually drop into a music app.

-This tool does all of that automatically.
+This tool does all of automatically.
 The automation behind it is custom-built, then packaged into one double-click `.bat` file so it stays easy to use.
 No command-line setup, no manual installs, no copying commands, and no separate helper files to keep track of.
 Any helper scripts it needs are created temporarily by the tool itself.

-It handles the download, splitting, album art, smart folder naming, metadata cleanup, temporary-file cleanup, and repeat prompts automatically.
+It handles the download, splitting, album art, smart folder naming, metadata cleanup, temporary-file cleanup, and repeat prompts.

 It saves files like: